microsoft/TypeScript-wiki/FAQ.md

+# Why are imports being elided in my emit?

 # Why are function parameters are bivariant?

 # Why are functions with fewer parameters assignable to functions that take more parameters?